 This course provides an opportunity for students to work in selected social service and other organizations supervised by on-site professionals.
 Opportunity to observe the operation of agencies and develop some skills in working with people.
-Students spend 12 to 15 hours a week interning and attend a weekly seminar.
+Students spend 12 to 15 hours a week

-General Education Requirement Fulfillment: Writing-centered; Social Sciences

-Prerequisite: SOC 201, and SOC 331 or SOC 341, and SOC 303, and SOC 402W
+- General Education Requirement Fulfillment: Writing-centered; Social Sciences - Prerequisite: SOC 201, SOC 303, and SOC 402W - Offering: Spring - Instructor: Drew